abourget/governance/eosio.system/eosio.system-regproducer-rc.md

 If {{producer}} is selected to produce blocks by the eosio contract, I will sign blocks with {{producer_key}} and I hereby attest that I will keep this key secret and secure.

-If {{producer}} is unable to perform obligations under this contract I will resign my position by resubmitting this contract with the null producer key.
+If {{producer}} is unable to perform obligations under this contract I will resign my position by calling the `unregprod` action to such effect.

 I acknowledge that a block is 'objectively valid' if it conforms to the deterministic blockchain rules in force at the time of its creation, and is 'objectively invalid' if it fails to conform to those rules.